Reasons for the app redesign

 Step #4.
 Develop UI/UX design concept

 You must have gone through this stage before the very first iteration.
 The plan remains practically the same.
 Wireframing.
 Prototyping.
-In case your company underwent rebranding make sure the redesign concept reflects the new identity.

 Step #5.
 Test the new interface